 Y10 Belief Philosophy Ethics

-For this course exam students will study 2 components:
+For this full course exam students will study 2 components:

 Component 2: Four ethical and philosophical themes:

 - Peace and conflict.
 This includes global terrorism, the use of force and the use of nuclear deterrents.